cepdnaclk/e18-co227-Department-Course-Page-Group-B/docs/README.md

 ## Overview
 ---

 After graduating most of the students are seeking opportunities for higher studies.
 The Computer Engineering Department of the University of Peradeniya also offers many postgraduate courses for those students.
-Currently, the available web page is not flexible and it is not very detailed.
+Currently, the available web page is lack of details about the courses and conetent coverage.
 So, the main intention of this project is to design a very detailed course page for postgraduates.

 ## Problem
 ---